EmmattxDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: deletes all files ending with the character ~
 102-tree: creates the directories welcome welcome/to welcome/to/school
-103-commas: that lists all the files and directories of the current directory, separated by commas (,).
+103-commas: that lists all the files and directories of the current directory, separated by commas (,). school.mgc: Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.